|UCAS code||W100||Duration||3 years (BFA)|

 +44 (0) 1865 276940

 Subject requirements: Essential Recommended Helpful – may be useful on course

 Please note that there may be no data available if the number of course participants is very small.

 Fine Art is the making and study of visual art.
-It educates and prepares students to become artists and to follow other practices that are aligned to the making of art.
+It educates and prepares students to become artists and to follow other practices that are aligned with the making of art.
 The curriculum is centred on the individual student’s potential and imagination.

-The Ruskin School of Art offers a three-year studio-based BFA course in which students work alongside each other in collaboratively organised studios.
+The Ruskin School of Art offers a three-year studio-based BFA course in which students work alongside each other in collaboratively-organised studios.
 Whereas many fine art courses run in an environment devoted exclusively to art and design, Ruskin students, as members of a collegiate university, have the advantage of contact with their contemporaries on all of Oxford’s other courses.

 The Ruskin course aims to develop strong independent points of view and a mature grasp of the range of critical debate surrounding contemporary art and its many international histories.
-Oxford’s short terms, coupled with the ambitious atmosphere at the Ruskin, suit highly motivated and resourceful students with a good sense of how to organise their time both in and out of Oxford.
+Oxford’s short terms, coupled with the ambitious atmosphere at the Ruskin, suit highly-motivated and resourceful students with a good sense of how to organise their time both in and out of Oxford.

 A typical week

 Most students’ weeks will typically consist of several, or all, of the following: a one-to-one studio-based tutorial focusing on the individual student’s art work, a group critique of student art work, a skills-based workshop, a history and theory lecture and seminar, and a talk by a visiting speaker.
 You will spend much of your time working in your own studio spaces, where you will be supported by specialists in the art-making techniques available at the Ruskin.